All Things Stewart Springs

 Such are discomforted by the unsettled complexity brought about by inclusiveness and diversity -- qualities the Springs held in at least some measure -- finding escape-from-freedom relief and comfort in uniform sameness and tight regimental order and an all-wise leader telling them what to do and how to think.

-So what's happening with the Springs is perhaps only a reflection of the recent global polarizing of societal energies, in which minority thinking has gotten a tenuous foothold on things for a while, making matters needlessly unpleasant and trying for the two-thirds majority of more freedom-loving earth inhabitants.
+So what's happening with the Springs is perhaps only a reflection of the recent global polarizing of societal energies in which minority thinking has gotten a tenuous foothold on things for a while, making matters needlessly unpleasant and trying for the two-thirds majority of more freedom-loving earth inhabitants.

 (Unrelated...a renowned financial analyst, the late Larry Edelson, discovered what appears to be a major 80-year war cycle in both America and beyond: 1780, American Revolution; 1860, Civil War; 1940, World War II.
 Now we're in the 2020's...
-Pray for peace on earth.)
+Pray for peace.)

 Shameless flasher website

-Loaded with eye-catching graphics, slick text bites and shameless flashers, the site confirmed the suspicions of most: when not enjoying their little Shangri-la themselves and running private workshops, the seemingly tone-deaf, hospitality-indifferent 'ownership' (for a while, at least) seemed to be coasting on the place's reputation to attract more upscale, urban, flirting-with-awakening visitors...those less into grokking profound spa purification and rejuvenation than throwing disposable income at the promise of some vaguely pleasant, nominally healing, tightly packaged country resort escape... or maybe a bare-bones overnight lodging in the boonies...
+Loaded with eye-catching graphics, slick text bites and shameless flashers, the site confirmed the suspicions of most: when not enjoying their little Shangri-la themselves and running private workshops, the seemingly tone-deaf, hospitality-indifferent 'ownership' (for a while, at least) seemed to be coasting on the place's reputation to attract more upscale, urban, flirting-with-awakening visitors...those less into grokking profound spa purification and rejuvenation than in throwing disposable income at the promise of some vaguely pleasant, nominally healing, tightly packaged country resort escape... or maybe just a bare-bones overnight lodging in the boonies...

 Or that the beloved historic bathhouse's seven-generation-long, grand dedicated tradition of offering healing mineral-water purification to a planet's people seeking natural healing had been so matter-of-factly gutted.